scikit-hep/pylhe/developer.md

 10. A build and publish to (Test)-PyPi workflow will be triggered automatically it should again upload sdist and wheel to PyPi.

 ## Conda

+1. Wait a few hours for automatic PR https://github.com/conda-forge/pylhe-feedstock following the PyPi release.
+2. Review that there are no dependency changes and merge the PR.